|

 happened and Mr. Till walk straight up to a woman coming out of a

-convenience store and said something along the lines of, "Hey Baby." or
+convenience store and said something along the lines of, "Hey Baby."

 "Ciao Baby."